hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1P4 - ML Fundamentals.md

 $$d_{\text{cos}}(x,y)=1-\text{cos\_sim}(x,y)\in[0,2]$$

 - **What it measures:** difference in **direction** (angle) only.
-- **Scale-invariant:** multiplying a vector by a positive constant doesn’t change it.
+- **Scale-invariant:** multiplying a vector by a positive constant doesnâ€™t change it.

 Overall, on unit vectors, Euclidean and cosine distances are monotonic transforms.
 Also, on a unit circle, one would see: